itsMapleLeaf/craftbang/README.md

+## Update

+Later versions of CC implemented a few changes CB relied on that now breaks the program when trying to run it.
+I've gotten it _mostly_ working, but a cryptic-looking error with bios.lua and the old `redirect` lib used here makes it more than worth the effort to fix for a simple nostalgia trip.
+I'm archiving this as irrepable.
+You're welcome to play around with it yourself if you like.

+---

 # Welcome to CraftBang!

 CraftBang is a multitasking desktop environment for ComputerCraft's CraftOS, a program aiming for productivity and convenience.
 The name and color scheme are both based off of the wonderful CrunchBang linux, and CraftBang is compatible with both advanced and normal computers.